Last updated on August 19th, 2022 at 11:05 pm

 Consumer advocates are calling for:creating a public database where anyone could learn about product safety investigations and reports of problems.

-• A bill that includes some of these provisions and more has already passed through the U.S. House, but now it’s waiting for the Senate’s approval. you can learn more about the bill by www.notinmycart.org.
+giving the CPSC the power to mandate recalls instead of having to negotiate with companies to issue voluntary recalls. increasing the fines the CPSC can levy against companies for knowingly jeopardizing public safety.
+A bill that includes some of these provisions and more has already passed through the U.S. House, but now it’s waiting for the Senate’s approval. you can learn more about the bill by www.notinmycart.org.